ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 ### FortiGate Virtual Appliance on Regulated Workloads
 {: #fortinetvm_considerations-installvalues-regworkload}

 For Regulated Workloads, you can install FortiGate Virtual Appliance on the gateway cluster.
-You can deploy the service for single-zone and multizone instances.
+You can deploy the service on a single-zone (new or existing) or multizone (existing only) instance.

 * You can install FortiGate Virtual Appliance on gateway clusters with a 10 Gb or 25 Gb uplink speed.
 * With a 10 Gb uplink speed, you can install FortiGate-VM16 on Cascade Lake 4210.